Died aged 73

 135 S. 2nd St.(SE corner 2nd & Sansom), Philadelphia, PA, United States where they was

 William Penn.
 The founder of Pennsylvania.
 Preached to a congregation of 3000 in 1685 from a window of The Crown.
 He was arrested but then released on the intervention of Bishop Kidder.
+This plaque was presented by Michael Fentum of Wells and unveiled by Thatcher Longstreth of Philadelphia.

 Market Place, Wells, United Kingdom where they preached (1685)